iusamaashraf/dart-algorithms/README.md

 # Dart Algorithms and Data Structures
-This repository contains implementation of Data Structures and Algorithms implemented in [Dart](https://dart.dev) Programming Language.
+This repository contains implementation of Data Structures and Algorithms in [Dart](https://dart.dev) programming language.

 ## Data Structures